 Every year, large numbers of students hop the big pond to study abroad in jolly ol' England.
 As one of the most accessible and well-known countries in the world, it is no wonder that England plays host to such a myriad of students, whose reasons, fields of study, and backgrounds range from artists, history buffs, poets, and everyone in between.

-The place you decide to make your "home away from home" will greatly influence your study abroad experience in England.
 As England attracts international students from around the world, a great option for cultural integration may be directly in a university dormitory.
 Other programs may organize and provide housing specifically for program participants, such as Panrimo, who organizes shared apartments for students in downtown London.
 IFSA's program in Newcastle gives students the option of living in a dormitory or securing their housing independently.
+Or, you can live in a castle!

 Sometimes, programs will throw in a few weekend or week-long activities to sweeten the deal.
 These excursions can be educational, fun, or both - and if you have the extra money to spend, finding a program that offers such experiences may be a worthwhile investment.